 5. Walk on the Beach in Big Sur

 While driving along the Big Sur coastline I highly recommend taking a break for a walk on the beach.
 Most of the Big Sur beaches are not close to the road so be prepared for at least a short hike.
 Also keep some cash handy as you will need to pay for parking at most State Parks and Beaches.

 Note that it is not advisable to swim at most Big Sur beaches due to strong unpredictable currents.
 A few of our favorite beaches include: Sand Dollar, Jade Cove, Pfeiffer Beach and Andrew Molera.
 Check out this website for detailed information about the beaches of Big Sur.

-Big Sur may be known for literary icons, films and songs but to me the star of Big Sur is the amazing rugged nature to be found there.
-The area is filled with state parks and wilderness areas where you can go camping, hiking and backpacking.
-If you are looking for a campsite, be sure to check these websites for terrific tips, photos and reviews.
+Big Sur may be known for literary icons, films and songs but to me the star of Big Sur is the gorgeous rugged nature.
+The area is filled with state parks and wilderness areas where you can go camping, hiking and backpacking when you visit Big Sur.
+These parks are also have some of the best beaches near Big Sur.